wilvk/blog-hugo/content/posts/gdb-on-macos.md

 So, this should get you most of the way towards debugging a MacOS MachO binary locally, but what about if we want to remotely debug a Linux binary in a Docker container from our Mac?

-# Remote debugging linux applications from MacOS
+# Remote debugging Linux applications from MacOS

 Well, it turns out that remote targets needs to be enabled in the build of gdb we install via brew.
 There is a great blog post on this [here](http://tomszilagyi.github.io/2018/03/Remote-gdb-with-stl-pp).
 The post also goes through the process of remote debugging via an exposed port, which is a useful reference.